buttercoin/slate/source/includes/_rate.md

 ### Bursting

 We allow temporary bursting up to 600 requests per minute.
-After you submit your first request, you'll find that your `X-Rate-Limit-Remaining` will gradually increate (at 120/minute minus your usage) until it reaches a total of 600.
+After you submit your first request, you'll find that your `X-Rate-Limit-Remaining` will gradually increase (at 120/minute minus your usage) until it reaches a total of 600.
 If you do not submit any requests within one hour, it will reset again to 120 requests per minute.